Gridiron Club: History

 Frank A. De Puy (1854–1927) was one of several who met January 24, 1885, at the Welcker's Hotel in Washington, D.C. – 721 15th Street, N.W., between New York Avenue and H Street – to form the Gridiron Club.
 De Puy was the last surviving founder of the club.

 Its 65 active members represent major newspapers, news services, news magazines, and broadcast networks.
 Membership is by invitation only and was historically almost exclusive to prominent newspaper men, including newspaper Washington bureau chiefs.

 For most of its history, the Club bylaws excluded women from becoming members or even guests at its annual dinner.
 Although the National Press Club began admitting women in 1971, the Gridiron was reluctant to follow suit.
 Women were first permitted as guests in 1972: several prominent women including several members of Congress, Coretta Scott King, and Katharine Graham, publisher of The Washington Post, were invited.

-The Gridiron Club admitted the first woman journalist members in 1975: Helen Thomas of United Press International and Frances Lewine of the Associated Press.
-Helen Thomas would become the club's first woman president in 1993.
+The Gridiron Club elected and admitted the first woman journalist members in 1975: Helen Thomas of United Press International and Frances Lewine of the Associated Press.
+Thomas would become the club's first woman president in 1993.

-Eventually, the club began expanding beyond print journalism to include media figures such as Tim Russert of NBC News, Bob Schieffer of CBS News, Mara Liasson of National Public Radio, and Judy Woodruff of PBS.
+Eventually, the club began expanding beyond print journalism to include broadcast media figures such as Tim Russert of NBC News, Bob Schieffer of CBS News, Mara Liasson of National Public Radio, and Judy Woodruff of PBS.

 The club merged with its charitable arm, the Gridiron Foundation, in 2008 to form the Gridiron Club and Foundation, a 501(c)(3) organization.
 The Club and Foundation make annual charitable contributions and provide scholarships to a number of journalistic organizations and colleges, including the University of Maryland, George Washington University, and Norwich University.

 Officers

 The presidency of the club rotates annually.
 Carl Leubsdorf of the Dallas Morning News served as president in 2008, and Susan Page of USA Today in 2011, making them the first married couple to have each served as Gridiron president.
 Chuck Lewis of Hearst Newspapers served in 2013.
+Tom DeFrank served in 2022.